pytchlang/pytch-tutorials/bunner/tutorial.md

 loop only runs ten times a second.

-Each time the loop goes around I ask for a random number between 0 and 1, and if it's below 0.2 then the Car sprite moves to just off the screen, left of the first lane, and makes a clone at this position (so instead of making a clone every time around the loop we make one *about* one time in five).
+Each time the loop goes around I ask for a random number between 0 and 1 (that's what `random.random()` does), and if it's below 0.2 then the Car sprite moves to just off the screen, left of the first lane, and makes a clone at this position (so instead of making a clone every time around the loop we make one *about* one time in five).

 I guessed at the timing of the delay, and at the frequency with which cars were created, and then ran the program a few times tinkering with